stretchr/gomniauth/README.md

 Check out the [example web app code](https://github.com/stretchr/gomniauth/blob/master/example/main.go) to see how to use Gomniauth using [Goweb](https://github.com/stretchr/goweb).

+## Contributing

+If you add a provider that others could also make use of, please send us a Pull Request and we'll add it to the repo.

 ## Implementing Gomniauth

 ### Set up Gomniauth